-- a.
-The average rate will rise by 2.0% in line with the order by the Minister for Local Government on 16 December 2016 under the Fair Go Rates System. - Key drivers - To fund ongoing service delivery business as usual (balanced with greater service demands from residents) - ii.
+- The average rate will rise by 2.0% in line with the order by the Minister for Local Government on 16 December 2016 under the Fair Go Rates System. - b.
+Key drivers - To fund ongoing service delivery business as usual (balanced with greater service demands from residents) - ii.
 To fund renewal of infrastructure and community assets - iii.
 To cope with growth in the population of Yarra residents (2.2% in the last year) - iv.
 To cope with cost shifting from the State Government. - This is not a revaluation year.
-Valuations will be as per the General Revaluation dated 1 January 2016 (as amended by supplementary valuations). - The waste service charge incorporating kerbside collection and recycling will be introduced in 2017-18. - e.
+Valuations will be as per the General Revaluation dated 1 January 2016 (as amended by supplementary valuations). - d.
 Refer Section 7 for further Rates and Charges details.